 Some ecommerce automation companies bill customers by platform.
 For example, an ecommerce business that sells on Amazon and Shopify may buy a plan for each store.
 From there, the per-month price may depend on the number of orders they process per month.

-Ecommerce automation companies: Questions to ask when choosing a provider
+Ecommerce automation companies: What to ask when choosing a provider

 As with any business solution, choosing the right ecommerce automation company depends on your budget, the size of your operation, the number of orders you process, and other factors.
 As you search for a company that fits your needs, consider the following questions in five essential areas.